-Domain controller and Exchange servers are running on Windows 2012 R2 as virtual machine of Hyper-V. Installed version was first release of Exchange and mail flow was working fine till the update crash.
-The SP1 (CU4) or CU5 updates are recommended for for customers who are using first release which came 2 years ago.
-Also there was some issues on authentication and outlook anywhere which looked like bug on the older version of Exchange 2013 and recommended fix was to update latest CU5 release.
+Domain controller and Exchange servers are running on Windows 2012 R2 as virtual machines of Hyper-V. The installed version was the first release of Exchange 2013 and mail flow was working fine till the update crash.
+The SP1 (CU4) or CU5 updates are recommended for customers who are using the first release which came 2 years ago.
+Also, there were some issues on authentication and outlook anywhere which looked like a bug on the older version of Exchange 2013 and recommended fix was to update the latest CU5 release.

-The Exchange server had enough space inside C drive before start the upgrade process.
-But I missed to check the space on storage LUN where the virtual machine VHD file located.
+The Exchange server had enough space inside in C drive before starting the upgrade process.
+But I missed checking the space on storage LUN where the virtual machine VHD file located.

 The upgrade process started, prepared organization, removed existing Exchange 2013 installation and started copying new files.
-BOOM, the virtual machine went to pause mode with ugly Windows blue screen error ( now changed in Windows 2012 and Windows 8).
+BOOM, the virtual machine went to pause mode with ugly Windows blue screen error (now it is changed in Windows 2012 and Windows 8).

 I made some space on the LUN and resumed the server.
-Unfortunately it got restarted with a blank Windows without new or old Exchange installation, because old installation was removed during the upgrade process.
+Unfortunately, it got restarted with a blank Window without new or old Exchange installation, because the old installation was removed during the upgrade process.

-I’m not going to share all steps and attempts I tries to fix the issues, but here are the important notes.
+I’m not going to share all steps and attempts I tried to fix the issues, but here are the important notes.

 1) Windows server backup/restore for Exchange 2013 works fine.
 If you have taken full Exchange 2013 backup as shown here in Microsoft site, the restore will work fine.

-2) Always keep the full and latest backup of Domain controller ( Active directory) an Exchange server before update.
+2) Always keep the full and latest backup of Domain controller (Active Directory) and Exchange server before the update.

-3) There are few DNS settings need to be done to send and receive emails internally and externally at first time when Exchange 2013 server configured.
+3) There are few DNS settings need to be done to send and receive emails internally and externally for the first time when Exchange 2013 server configured.
 I’m sure you would have done them initially that’s why the mail flow worked fine till the update issue.

-So, if you do an Exchange application restore after any issues created by failed CU or SP update, you do not need to change anything on Exchange server settings in ECP control panel.
+So, if you do an Exchange application restore after any issues created by failed CU or SP update, you do not need to change anything in Exchange server settings via ECP control panel.
 Because the application restore would restore exact settings again.

 You can refer our earlier guide to make sure these DNS and hosts files settings are there.

-4) There is noting you need to do in server firewall or main hardware firewall settings (to allow or deny IPs and port forwards), because we have not touched them too.
+4) There is nothing you need to do in server firewall or main hardware firewall settings (to allow or deny IPs and port forwards) because we have not touched them here.